lcmiles/CS-499-Capstone/README.md

 - Process payments for applicable adoptions
 - Update pet availability post-adoption

 ### Shelter Management
-- Review and approve adoption applications
+- Shelter pages display pets up for adoption at shelters
+- Shelter page requests can only be approved by site admin
+- Shelter staff can:
+  - Send request to add other staff members
+  - View/add/remove pets associated with shelter that were posted by staff members
-- Secure adoption history management
+  - View pet adoption history from the shelter
+  - View/approve/deny adoption requests for pets associated with shelter

 ## Repo structure:

 ├── **app.py**  - *Main Flask application file, contains routes and app configuration.*
 ├── **models.py**  - *Database models and helper functions for interacting with the database.*
 ├── **.gitignore**  - *Specifies files and directories to be ignored by Git.*
-├── **cs-499-final-project-177edd5f02ab.json**  - *Google Cloud credentials file for accessing storage.*
 ├── **Dockerfile**  - *Instructions for building the Docker image for the application.*
 ├── **docker-compose.yaml**  - *Configuration for running the application with Docker Compose.*
 ├── **requirements.txt**  - *List of Python dependencies required for the project.*